dbt-labs/docs.getdbt.com/website/docs/docs/introduction.md

 dbt compiles and runs your analytics code against your data platform, enabling you and your team to collaborate on a single source of truth for metrics, insights, and business definitions.
 This single source of truth, combined with the ability to define tests for your data, reduces errors when logic changes, and alerts you when issues arise.

+<Lightbox src="/img/docs/cloud-overview.jpg" width="60%" title="dbt works alongside your ingestion, visualization, and other data tools, so you can transform data directly in your cloud data platform." />

 Read more about why we want to enable analysts to work more like software engineers in [The dbt Viewpoint](/community/resources/viewpoint).
-[Join the dbt Community](https://www.getdbt.com/community/join-the-community) to learn how other data practitioners around the world are using dbt, share your own experiences, and get help with your dbt projects.
+Learn how other data practitioners around the world are using dbt by [joining the dbt Community](https://www.getdbt.com/community/join-the-community).

-<Lightbox src="/img/docs/cloud-overview.jpg" width="60%" title="dbt works alongside your ingestion, visualization, and other data tools, so you can transform data directly in your cloud data platform." />

 ## dbt products

 Use dbt to quickly and collaboratively transform data and deploy analytics code following software engineering best practices like version control, modularity, portability, CI/CD, and documentation.
-This means anyone on the data team can safely contribute to production-grade data pipelines.
+This means anyone on the data team comfortable with SQL can safely contribute to production-grade data pipelines.

 <!-- removing per Leona's feedback and pending review
 To cater to the diverse needs of data teams, dbt offers two primary solutions: